Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • This is a "read" for most.

-• For law students this may be a "skim" and supplemented by additional reading or exercises applying these laws to cyber situations.
+• For law students the first parts of the chapters may be a "skim", and the materials can be supplemented by additional reading or exercises applying these laws to cyber situations.

 Part 6: Civil cyberlaw II: Data law